magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_tutorial_modelling_magnets.md

 ## Hysteresis loop

 If you've worked with magnetism, chances are very high that you have seen a magnetic hysteresis loop.
 Hysteresis loops describe the connection between the **mean values** of an externally applied H-field and the resulting B-field, polarization J or magnetization M **within a defined volume**.
-This connection depends strongly on size and shape of this volume and what is inside and what is outside.
+This connection depends strongly on the size and shape of this volume and what is inside and what is outside.

 The B-H curve is called the "normal loop", while J-H and M-H curves are called "intrinsic loops".
 Hereon we only make use of the J-H loops, but the discussion is similar for M-H. Normal and intrinsic loops are connected via $B = \mu_0 H + J$.
 In free space the B-H connection is just a straight line defined via $B = \mu_0 H$.
 When the whole space is filled with magnetic material you will see something like this within an arbitrary volume: